“Gimme, Gimme” How to Manage Your Child’s Expectations for Christmas

 Using opportunities daily to teach your values to your children can preserve the excitement of the holidays while keeping realistic expectations.
 If you consistently implement logical consequences, and your child knows you don’t approve of violent video games, they won’t be surprised when Santa doesn’t bring one.

 Be firm and honest with your reasons for not following along with the crowd: “John’s parents make decisions they feel are right for their family, and your dad and I make decisions we feel are right for our family.
-While our answer on X is no, we do enjoy saying yes to other things we know you’re wishing for.”
+While our answer on this is no, we do enjoy saying yes to other things we know you’re wishing for.”

 Set expectations up front.
-Green Child’s editor and her husband take their kids to theme parks every few years.
-“Knowing that every ride ends in a gift shop, we wanted to avoid fits or whining over toys.
-So, on our first Disney trip we explained that they could each get one special souvenir,” Amity shares.
+When our boys were little, we would take family trips to Harry Potter World or Disney every few years.
+Knowing that every ride ends in a gift shop, we wanted to avoid fits or whining over toys.
+So, on our first Disney trip we explained that they could each get one special souvenir.

-“They would stop to look at toys, and our oldest would say he was considering this for his one gift.
+They would stop to look at toys, and our oldest would say he was considering this for his one gift.
 They’d see other kids crying or throwing themselves on the floor clutching a Buzz Lightyear or a princess dress.
-But they just seemed to accept that they got one chance, and they wanted to make the most of it.
-Those toys always seemed more special – probably because of all the careful consideration that went into them.”
+But they seemed to accept that they got one chance, and they wanted to make the most of it.
+Those toys always seemed more special – probably because of all the careful consideration that went into them.

 When they bring you that long list, ask them to choose the top one or two things they really want.
 If Santa stops at your house, explain to younger children that Santa likes to focus on the gifts they want the most (he DOES have a lot of kids to please, after all!)